Robiulalam76/phonsell-client-side/README.md

 ## Website Details
 phonsell is a used mobile phone selling site.
 Used mobiles from Apple Xiaomi and Samsung companies are available on this website

 - There are some routes in the website header.
-They are home, services, blogs, my reviews, add service and user info.
+They are home, about, blogs, dashboard, login and user profile.
-- At the beginning, there are some sections on the homepage, first there is a banner slider, latest services, then gallery image, feedback, and footer.
-- Once the services are up, you will get cards on top of many photographs.
-Where you can choose photography packages based on your preference.
-- Packages have a Details button each.
-Clicking on the details button will take you to the details page of the package.
-Where you can see details of selected package.
-- On the package details page you can comment in the review inbox to send your feedback.
-And previous comments can be viewed there and updated or deleted.
-- In the header you will see another box named Route where articles on various photography topics will be given.
-- Add service and other photography packages can be uploaded on the website very easily.
-Next to it, there is a route called My Review, which if clicked will show the reviews that you have previously given on different packages and you can delete or update them.
+- There is a banner on the home page.
+Then there are 3 categories.
+- home page 3 categories click to go category products page. and there category all products show.
+- product card in product information and wishlist, report button, and book now button for order the product
+- Clicking on book now will open a model where the product can be ordered.
+- The dashboard page will have a few routes for users, a few routes for sellers, and a few exits for admins.
+- Firebase Authentication System.
+- User Login and signup system
+- Admin dashboard will have all users all sellers and reported items about and only admin will have access to them no one else will have access
+- Admin side can delete user and seller and verify seller.
+And the report of all the products can be seen in the report.
+If the admin wants to delete the reporter products
 - `which are used on the website`
-- Tailwind CSS, tanstack Query, React Form, fierebase Authentication system, express, mongodb etc.
+- Tailwind CSS, tanstack Query, React Form, fierebase Authentication system, express, mongodb, stripe payment gateway system etc.